Yuae326/essays/Wi/README.md

 .ve-media wc:William_Merritt_Chase_by_James_W._Porter_(1).jpg left
 .ve-media wc:William_Merritt_Chase.jpg right

 William Merritt Chase was born on November 1, 1849, in Indiana.
 He was the eldest of six children born to local businessman David H. Chase and his wife.
-From an early age, he showed an interest in art and studied under local artists Barton S. Hays and ==Jacob Cox=={Q6118493}.
+From an early age, he showed an interest in art and studied under local artists ==Barton S. Hays=={Q4865682} and ==Jacob Cox=={Q6118493}.
 Later, he continued his education at the National Academy of Design in New York and the Royal Academy of Fine Arts in Munich, learning from and working alongside various artists.

 His time at the Royal Academy of Fine Arts was particularly influential in shaping his style.
 The academy emphasized a dark tonal palette, dramatic lighting, and precise realism, elements that are clearly evident in Chase’s early works.
 This European influence later merged with his exposure to Impressionism, forming the foundation of his distinctive artistic vision.